 - Absolutely NO horseplay. - NEVER interfere with a person who is lifting. - Understand the personal space you need to work out and respect other's personal space. - Make sure the area is clear of equipment before lifting. - Make eye contact with nearby students before lifting. - Make sure collars are snug. - Spot carefully.
 Concentrate on the lifter. - Protect the lower back: head up, buttocks down when lifting; spread the chest; lock in lower back; use a belt. - Return weights to racks. - Keep the center clean.
-Do not bring food, glass bottles, etc. - Help and encourage each other.
-Help make a friend great.
+Do not bring food, glass bottles, etc. - Help and encourage each other in promotion of a healthy training space.